Computer science degree, information technology degree or something else?

 What are computer science degrees all about?

-Computer science courses take a look at the theories and technologies that underpin computers.
-They are likely to teach you technical skills such as programming and software design.
-Computer science courses also tend to include the study of data and mathematical algorithms that are used by computers to process data.
+Computer science courses take a look at the theories and technologies that underpin computers and computer systems, including aspects of mathematics, science and engineering.
+Computer science courses tend to include the study of data and mathematical algorithms that are used by computers to process data.
+They are also likely to teach you technical skills such as programming and software design, and about specific areas of technology, such as artificial intelligence, cloud computing, cyber security and mobile app development.

 What are information technology degrees all about?